praveenmunagapati/identityserver/docs/oauth2/jwt.md

 ```
 If some of the authorizations for this token were removed, they are no longer returned in the scopes of the newly generated jwt.

+If a refresh token has not been used for more than 30 days it will no longer be valid.

 ## Acquiring a jwt